 Note: Data is typically sent in JSON format, as this will make things easier to change server-side (including validation, formatting, and sanitization changes).

-Note: If you’re integrating your forms with a third-party service, you don’t need to fill out this field.
-This field is intended for developers integrating with their own API, as a way to verify a request’s origin.
+Note: If you’re integrating your forms with a third-party service, you don’t need to fill out the Secret setting.
+The Secret setting is intended for developers integrating with their own API, as a way to verify a request’s origin.

 The Secret key will generate a hash (or unique ID) for each completed request.
 This acts as a signature to verify the origin of your HTTP request, and will always be provided in the Request Header.

-Similar to the Request Headers, this setting will allow you to define the key(s) and value(s) that will be sent in the body of your Webhooks request.
+Similar to the Request Headers, the Request Body setting will allow you to define the key(s) and value(s) that will be sent in the body of your Webhooks request.

 Note: For separating multiple values in fields like Address, Dropdown, Checkboxes, etc., WPForms uses || (two vertical lines).